 In the summer of 1995, Young Owukiabo asked President Henry Huffard to meet with a number of Christian men representing the “Committee of Saints.”
 This organization was formed to establish a Bible training school in Western Nigeria.
 Four years of planning and negotiations later, West Nigeria Christian College was started on twenty-three acres of donated land outside Abeokuta.
-In its first five years of operation, WNCC had one hundred graduates.
+The school continues today with over 75 current students!

 The two-year comprehensive Bible training program offered at WNCC serves two purposes.
 First, it prepares graduates of secondary school for university studies, grounding them in the faith and teaching them valuable study skills.
 Second, it serves as a basic course for men wishing to enter ministry.
 The program includes Bible, English, Ministry, World Religions, Education and Computer courses.